top of page

 Birds move quietly across the sky, a soft contrast to her stillness.

-This piece is about presence.
+This piece is not about force.

 About showing up, fully, even when the weight is unseen.